Modern fMRI

 - Language: English

 The field of neuroimaging with fMRI is developing at a rapid pace, with a seemingly endless number of software packages, statistical methods, and different ways to organize and analyze neuroimaging data.
-Among such a wide variety of options, and with so many seemingly conflicting pieces of advice on the “correct” way of analysing neuroimaging data, knowing what decisions to make is a difficult task.
+Among such a wide variety of options, and with so many seemingly conflicting pieces of advice on the “correct” way of analyzing neuroimaging data, this book helps readers understand what decisions to make.

-- Make educated choices about preprocessing, statistical modeling, and whether and how to use standardized data organization and analysis.
+- Covers reprocessing, statistical modeling, and how to use standardized data organization and analysis

-- Familiarize themselves with Open Science and the latest trends that are becoming norms, such as Jupyter notebooks and how to use platforms such as Neurodesk.org.
+- Familiarizes readers with Open Science and the latest trends that are becoming norms, such as using Jupyter notebooks to analyze data, interacting with Github websites to store and download code, and how to use containers such as Docker and Neurodesk.org

-- Identify the most common pitfalls of neuroimaging analysis, including circular analysis, biased region of interest selection, and faulty inference of statistical tests, and how these pitfalls show up in different analysis scenarios.
+- Presents the most common pitfalls of neuroimaging analysis, including circular analysis, biased region of interest selection, faulty inference of statistical tests, and how these pitfalls show up in different analysis scenarios

-- Learn about new developments in functional connectivity and machine learning analysis, including hyperalignment and dynamic connectivity.
+- Illustrates new developments in functional connectivity and machine learning analysis, including hyperalignment and dynamic connectivity

 Undergraduate and graduate students in biomedical engineering, neuroscience and psychology taking a course on neuroimaging using fMRI, early career researchers carrying out neuroimaging using fMRI and veterans of the field who are curious about the latest trends in neuroimaging